nicbou/nicolasbouliane.com/content/projects/appointment-finder.md

 In Berlin, most government services require you to go to the [Bürgeramt](https://allaboutberlin.com/glossary/Bürgeramt) in person.
 To do this, you need an appointment.

 **Bürgeramt appointments are hard to find**.
 Most of the time, there are no appointments.[^0] You must refresh the calendar page again and again until you find one.
-Since most appointments are added during working hours,[^1] many Berliners must do this during work.
+Since most appointments are added during working hours, many Berliners must do this during work.[^1]

 ![Berlin.de showing no available appointments](/images/berlin-buergeramt-termin-kalender.png "No appointments.
 Typisch Berlin.")

 Most of the time, **the only appointments are in 6 to 8 weeks**.[^2] Recent immigrants can't wait this long.
-They must register their address because it blocks other things.
+They must register their address quickly because it blocks other things.
 They need a registration certificate and a tax ID *right now*.

 If they can't wait, they can't be picky about location.
 This might mean an appointment across the city in the middle of a workday.